 The standard project supports the Urgent and Emergency Care review by helping to enable improved discharge from hospital EC departments.
 It also builds upon the Emergency Care Data Set (ECDS) project, which earlier this year created a new data set for urgent and emergency care services.

-This page includes all supporting documents for the Emergency care discharge summary
+Supporting documents for the Emergency care discharge standard

-This guidance sets out issues identified during the project which relate to implementation of the headings.
-They are noted in this guidance so that they can be used to inform implementation of the emergency care discharge summary.
+Emergency Care Discharge Summary Implementation Guidance - This guidance sets out issues identified during the project which relate to the implementation of the headings and sub-headings.
 They are not intended to be comprehensive, but just those issues identified at this stage.
 It is expected that further guidance will be produced from the experience of initial implementations.

-View the Emergency care (EC) discharge standard as a mindmap.
+View the eDischarge standard as a detailed mindmap.

 Please note: You will be able to view this in your browser without the need for Mindmap software.